danarcher/XCom2ModTool/SaveGameFormat.md

 | *type*[]  | 0+     | An array of *type*s with no length indicator |
 | *type*[n] | 4+     | A DWORD array length followed by that number of *type*s |

+If an FString's length is negative, then its true length is positive and its characters are UTF-16 rather than ANSI.

 ## Save Game Header

 | Version | Offset | Type       | Description |